JoeLuker/verden/README.md

 ## TODO

+# Project Overview

+This project aims to build a comprehensive system integrating various technologies including Scala, Python, Go, Svelte, Docker, Kubernetes, OpenCL, CUDA, Vulkan, MongoDB, Redis, GitHub, CI/CD, and Hive.
+The goal is to organize all files and functions according to a specific diagram.

+The project will be demonstrated through a YouTube video series.

+## High-Level Architecture

+### Microservices Architecture
+- Facilitate the use of multiple languages and technologies.
+- Use REST APIs, gRPC, or message queues for inter-service communication.

+### Data Layer
+- MongoDB for document storage, Redis for caching, and Hive for big data analytics.
+- Apache Spark for distributed data processing, potentially with Scala.

+### Computation Layer
+- Go and Python microservices for backend tasks.
+- CUDA and OpenCL for GPU acceleration tasks.

+### Frontend
+- Svelte for building a responsive and interactive UI.
+- WebSockets or Server-Sent Events for streaming data to the frontend.

+### Graphics and Visualization
+- Vulkan for high-performance graphics rendering.

+### Infrastructure and Orchestration
+- Docker for containerization.
+- Kubernetes for orchestration.

+### Continuous Integration/Continuous Deployment (CI/CD)
+- GitHub for version control and CI/CD platform.
+- GitHub Actions or Jenkins for automating testing and deployment processes.

+### Monitoring and Logging
+- Prometheus and Grafana for monitoring.
+- ELK stack for logging.

+## Development Workflow
+- Define roles and responsibilities of each microservice.
+- Establish and document API contracts.
+- Develop and test each microservice independently, then integrate.
+- Use GitHub for version control, feature branching, pull requests, and code reviews.
+- Set up CI/CD pipelines.
+- Develop and deploy each microservice using Docker.
+- Deploy the system on Kubernetes.
+- Start with a minimal viable product (MVP) and iterate.
+- Implement monitoring from the start and use the feedback for continuous improvement.

+## Blog Series Demonstration
+- Outline the key points and technologies to cover.
+- Consider making a series, with each blog post covering different aspects or stages of the project.
+- Show screenshots or code snippets of the system working.
+- Create posts that focus on specific technologies or challenges.
+- Walk the audience through critical pieces of code or architecture decisions.

+## Final Thoughts
+This project is ambitious and challenging, offering a tremendous opportunity for learning and showcasing skills.
+Prioritize features and focus on the MVP first.
+Gradually add more features and optimizations as the project progresses.

 Based on common project requirements, these are the files that you will likely need to adjust:

 backend/main.go: Configure CORS for your specific domains and set up proper route handling, including error handling.